bloomreach-forge/page-flow/src/site/markdown/install.md

 ### Dependencies in Content Authoring Web Application

-In either `cms-dependencies/pom.xml` in Hippo CMS v13 or `cms/pom.xml` in the earlier versions, add the following dependencies:
+In either `cms-dependencies/pom.xml` in projects created on brXM v13 or later or `cms/pom.xml` in projects created on earlier versions, add the following dependencies:

 ```xml